sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 Nash-Cournot games can be solved with similar methods to Nash games, by either:

-* directly solving the MCP: analytically/graphically using best response functions (see numerical example in the lecture slides) or via dedicated solvers;
+* directly solving the MCP: analytically/graphically using best response functions or via dedicated solvers; <!--TODO: add reference to numerical example using best response functions -->
 * through iterative price search algorithms;
 * through the derivation of an equivalent optimization problem, which can be solved through optimisation algorithms.

-How can the EOP be obtained in the case of a Nash Cournot Game?
+How can the EOP be obtained in the case of a Nash-Cournot game?
 As always, this entails finding an optimisation problem that has the same KKT conditions as the MCP {eq}`KKT Nash Cournot`.
 In contrast to the Nash game, we cannot leverage any knowledge related to the equilibrium solution: Nash-Cournot equilibria are *not* welfare-maximizing.
 Comparing the MCP of the Nash game and the Nash-Cournot game, however, shows that they are identical with the exception of Eq.
 (10a) and Eq.
 (10a').

 ```{math}
 \begin{align}